Lukoh/AndoridAppArch/README.md

 ## Summary

-Base Android Architecture consist of Presentation layer, Domain layer and Repository layer.
+Goforer Advanced Android Architecture consist of Presentation layer, Domain layer and Repository layer.
 And new latest technologies, Clean Architecture + Dagger 2.11 + MVVM design pattern + LiveData + ROOM Tech, were applied into Advanced Android App Architecture.
 These stuff make Android Apps to be extended being more competitive power and help them to maintain consistency.

 ## Advanced Android App Architecture